-- 1. Place the vehicle on a level surface and hold it in an upright position. - 2.
-Remove cowling A. (See page 6-7.)
+- Place the vehicle on the centerstand. - 2.
+Remove cowling A. (See page 6-8.)

 - The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
-A slight tilt to the side can result in a false reading. - 3.
-Check the coolant level in the coolant reservoir.
+A slight tilt to the side can result in a false reading. - Check the coolant level in the coolant reservoir.